iandunn/no-build-tools-no-problems/readme.md

 1. `npm install`
 1. `npm run build`
 1. Deal with all the normal build tool problems.
 Hey, nothing's perfect.
 At least the misery is confined to a much smaller area.

+You could run the same code in production, but HTM adds runtime overhead.
+The build process transpiles it to native JS, just like JSX normally is.